GLOBAL MARKETS-Shares, oil rise after weak data backs ECB rate cut

 Of the 174 companies in the S&P 500 index that have reported first-quarter results, 68.4 percent have beat analysts’ expectations, according to Thomson Reuters data through Wednesday morning.
 Since 1994, 63 percent have surpassed estimates on average, while the beat rate is 67 percent over the past four quarters.

 European shares chalked up a fourth straight session of gains.
-The FTSEurofirst 300 of top regional shares closed up 0.7 percent at 1,191.82.
+The FTSEurofirst 300 of top regional shares closed up a provisional 0.7 percent at 1,191.64.

 Brent crude rose above $101 a barrel as U.S. stocks of gasoline declined, but gains were checked by the prospect of slower growth and fuel demand in major economies.